Italy Pet Import Requirements

 • Your pet was vaccinated for rabies after the tattoo was applied, and

-• All rabies vaccinations after the tattoo was applied were kept current.
+• All rabies vaccinations after the tattoo was applied were kept up-to-date.
 (No rabies vaccinations were allowed to expire before boosters were administered).

 Step 4: Vaccinations

-In ether case, do not count the day of the veterinary visit in the wait time.
+In either case, do not count the day of the veterinary visit in the wait time.

 Other Vaccinations

-Pet owners should always consider healthy vaccinations against diseases such as:
+Pet owners should always consider healthy vaccinations against diseases such as the following:

 • canine distemper (also for ferrets)